 (ii) What’s our core focus?

 This is the unique blend of leadership, talents and passions that makes your company great in what you do.
 Jim Collins calls it your “hedgehog concept” or what you’re “genetically encoded” to do.
 Once you know your core focus (e.g. managing and owning real estate), stay laser-focused only on the people, products and practices that fit that core.
-In the book and our complete summary, we look at the 2 sub-questions to address to define your core.
+In our complete Traction summary (get full summary here), we look at the 2 sub-questions to address to define your core.